astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-13.md

 * Auster got sidetracked, wanted to get something done, underwent experiments.
 Can create barriers, making it impossible for people to phase through.
 * Nick: "did you get this from Sycamour?"
 Auster: "What?
 No." Nick: "other people have been given powers by them."
 * Nick tells Auster about the Children.
 Auster: "why aren't they here?"
 Nick: "We showed them the Home Alone movies."
-* Auster: "If you're Zephyr's friend, I'll trust you.
-What do you need?"
+* Auster: "If you're Zephyr's friend, I'll trust you."
+Nick: "What do you need?"
 (Zephyr OOC: "you can get me a drink.")
 * Auster: "Mom told me this place is going to get attacked, protect it.
 Don't bother trying to protect the artifacts."
 Nick is okay with that.
 Check security cameras: any movement or activity?
 Starts feeling a tingle across back, coming from the door.
 Some emotional pain, coming closer.
 Auster creates a barrier over the door.
 * Auster: "why fight it when you can avoid it?"
 Nick: "cause this is all I do."
 Auster: "you're gonna break the museum."
 Nick: "we can't let these people do what they want."
 * Nick texts his friends: "BRB fighting bad guys in museum."